 The Harper Pom Pon Squad has been promoting school spirit since 1967.
 The women perform dance and drill routines at football and basketball halftimes.
-Other activities include money raising projects, parades, travel to other schools, a performance at a professional league or Big 10 college game and a sports banquet.
-There are twenty members.
+Other activities include fund raising projects, parades, travel to other schools, a performance at a professional league or Big 10 college game and a sports banquet.
+There are 14 to 16 members.
+Some requirements for squad members include a physical exam, participation in fund raising and attendance at all practices and all home games.
 Tryouts are held in the spring and early fall.
 Those interested in trying out should contact the Student Activities Office, A336, and watch for announcements in The Harbinger and on campus bulletin boards.